ibrows/IbrowsSimpleCMSBundle/README.md

 ```

-Install & setup the bundle
+Install & setup the bundle for Symfony 2.0.x
 --------------------------

 1. Fetch the source code